goombaio/docs/content/introduction/_index.md

 TODO

-## How Nomad Compares to Other Tools
+## How Goomba Compares to Other Tools

 TODO